Los Angeles Child Custody Lawyer

 Physical Custody

 California Family Code § 3004 – Physical custody refers to which parent the child actually lives with.
-Often, one parent has 'primary' physical custody, meaning that the child lives with and is under that parent's supervision the majority of time.
+Often, one parent has primary physical custody, meaning that the child lives with and is under that parent's supervision the majority of the time.
 In such cases, the other parent often has visitation rights.

-If the child lives with both parents for significant lengths of time, both parents have 'joint' physical custody.
+If the child lives with both parents for significant lengths of time, both parents have joint physical custody.
 Understanding the nuances of physical custody is crucial for both parents, as it directly affects day-to-day schedules, living arrangements, and the child's stability.
 Decisions about physical custody are often complex and can require careful mediation to ensure that both parents' and the child's needs are adequately met.

 Sole Custody